 While we love baby blonde highlights and platinum dye jobs (we see you, Karlie Kloss), dark, rich chocolate brown hair oozes an essence of sex appeal that can't be denied.
-The shade complements so many features, bringing out green, hazel, and brown eyes; not to mention it looks totally gorgeous with a golden, bronzy makeup look.
+The shade complements so many features, bringing out green, hazel, and brown eyes; not to mention it looks gorgeous with a golden, bronzed makeup look.
 It just looks great in all seasons, making for a look that's chic, classic, and alluringly sexy all at the same time.
-Olivia Cassanova at IGK Salon, and Jaxcee at The Coily Collective gave us all the must-know tips regarding this rich style.
+Whether you're returning to your roots or going for a dramatic style evolution, it's best to know what you're in for.
+Maybe it's time to go dark?
+Olivia Casanova at IGK Salon and Jaxcee at The Coily Collective gave us all the must-know tips regarding this rich style.

-The beauty of chocolate brown is how versatile it could be, Cassanova says.
-"You can keep it one rich, dark all-over shade, or play around with some subtle lighter pieces throughout the hair.
-It all depends on the look you’re going for."
+The beauty of chocolate brown is how versatile it can be.
+"You can keep it one rich, dark all-over shade, or play around with some subtle lighter pieces throughout the hair," Casanova says.
+"It all depends on the look you’re going for."

 Chocolate Brown Hair

-Like Jasmine Tookes's warm brown hair, additional golden highlights so perfectly complement her equally glowing complexion.
+Like Jasmine Tookes's warm brown hair, additional golden highlights perfectly complement her equally glowing complexion.
 We can see how pretty her highlights look here, and they probably look even brighter in the sun.